 A significant portion of the executive compensation we provide is in the form of equity-based incentive awards.
 We currently provide performance share awards, deferred share awards and in a few instances restricted stock grants, each as further discussed below.
-Until fiscal 2006, we provided equity-based incentives solely in the form of stock options, which generally were granted to members of the senior management team. as well as other employees, on an annual basis in connection with annual performance reviews or upon hiring or promotion.
-In April 2005 the Board and, in June 2005, the stockholders approved the 2005 Equity Plan, under which equity incentives in a variety of forms, including awards of conditional rights to receive shares either upon, among other conditions, the expiration of a period of employment ("deferred share awards") or satisfaction of individual or Company performance measures along with expiration of a period of employment ("performance share awards"), as well as stock options and restricted stock grants, may be awarded.
+Until fiscal 2006, we provided equity-based incentives solely in the form of stock options, which generally were granted to members of the senior management team, as well as other employees, on an annual basis in connection with annual performance reviews or upon hiring or promotion.
+In April 2005 the Board and, in June 2005, the stockholders approved the 2005 Equity Plan, under which equity incentives in a variety of forms, including awards of conditional rights to receive shares either upon, among other conditions, the expiration of a period of employment ("deferred share awards") or satisfaction of individual or Company performance measures along with expiration of a period of employment ("deferred share awards") or satisfaction of individual or Company performance measures along with expiration of a period of employment (awards), as well as stock options and restricted stock grants, may be awarded.
 Under the 2005 Equity Plan, awards for a maximum of 2,000,000 shares of Common Stock may be made.
 As discussed further below, in connection with the adoption of the 2005 Equity Plan the Compensation Committee determined, after considering the accounting aspects of granting the different types of awards, that the Company would generally favor granting deferred share or performance share awards rather than stock option awards.
-Early in fiscal 2006, we made performance share awards under the 2005 Equity Plan to members of the senior management team.
-These awards, taken together with option awards made early in 2005, were intended to provide a multi-year incentive.
-They were conditioned on satisfaction of performance criteria for both fiscal 2007 and the fiscal 2005 through 2007 period, and were viewed as a substitute for the option grants that under previous policies would have been awarded to senior management in fiscal 2006 and fiscal 2007.
+Early in fiscal 2006, we made performance share awards under the 2005 through 2007 period, and were viewed as a substitute for the option grants that under previous policies would have been awarded to senior management in fiscal 2006 and fiscal 2007.
 The Company did not satisfy the performance criteria for the 2006 performance share awards and no shares were issued pursuant to the awards.